Help for Android

 Editing a downloaded course

-You can change the optimum time.
+To add or change the optimum time, tap the Info icon, Edit and Save.
+Your minute markers will be adjusted.
 Press Close to go to the map view.

 Accuracy of minute markers